HsuWanTing/unified-summarization/unified-summarization/README.md

 This is the official codes for the paper: [A Unified Model for Extractive and Abstractive Summarization using Inconsistency Loss](https://arxiv.org/abs/1805.06266).

-This code is written in Tensorflow (version 1.1.0).

 ## Requirements

 * Python 2.7